PowerPilates > Articles and Resources > Education

 If your studio hasn't already done so, look for a teacher with solid experience (5+ years).
 It could be the senior instructor you're taking lessons from, or another teacher that you admire and want to emulate.
 When issues arise with a certain client or class, it's helpful to have someone to check in with.
 Get a seasoned professional's unique point of view and learn different techniques that come with real-time experience.

 Often, new teachers are given a lot of different clients and classes, with a wide array of people and varying physical issues and conditions.
 After all, you're trying to get as many teaching hours in as possible, right?
 You want to help them.
 You want to share this fabulous method with them.
 And like any good teacher, you want to be able to answer any and all questions thrown your way.
-But remember this: You don't have all the answers.
-And you are not a medical professional.
-So when your favorite client starts complaining about this pain or that ache, be compassionate.
-Be sensitive.
-But never diagnose.
-Don't be afraid to stay "I don't know, but I will look into it and in the meantime, maybe you should check with your doctor."
+But remember this: You don't have all the answers and you are not a medical professional.
+So when your favorite client starts complaining about aches and pains; be compassionate and sensitive, but never diagnose.
+Don't be afraid to say "I don't know, but I will look into it and in the meantime, maybe you should check with your doctor."
 The least helpful thing you can do is to tell a client they have XYZ condition when you may only be guessing or speculating.

 5. Educate Yourself.

-I know, you've just spent the last year doing that very thing.
-But your learning should never end.
+I know, you've just spent the last year doing that very thing, but your learning should never end.
 Let me repeat: Your learning should never end!
 Maintain your current certification by taking continuing education credits with your certifying organization.
-But also venture outside of your group and take from other renowned teachers.
+While also venturing outside of your group and take from other renowned teachers.
 Many popular and prominent teachers travel around the world looking to teach people just like you.
 Go to conferences and conventions and continue to broaden your pilates horizons!